corollari/bitcoin-covenants/README.md

 > Those who don't know history are doomed to repeat it

+## TL;DR
+Covenants are currently available in Bitcoin Cash and the Liquid sidechain.
+For Bitcoin, it's possible to build a very restricted kind of covenants using a trusted setup but general covenants are not viable currently.
+Nevertheless, there's several proposals for protocol upgrades that would enable them, the most active ones being SIGHASH\_ANYPREVOUT/NOINPUT and OP\_CHECKTEMPLATEVERIFY.

 ## Opcode based covenants
 ### OP\_CHECKOUTPUTVERIFY
 One of the earliest covenant proposals, [this paper](https://maltemoeser.de/paper/covenants.pdf) describes a new opcode to be added to the Bitcoin protocol, this new opcode takes three arguments `(index, value, pattern)` and returns true if and only if the following conditions holdfor the `index`-th output of the transaction that is trying to spend the UTXO: